 4. The wrong type of connector

 Our team is arguably one of the most experienced wire harness manufacturers in North America and has a long history working with knowledgeable and unknowledgeable customers.
 When dealing with a complicated harness, customers will often overlook the simple parts and focus on the more complicated ones.
-One of these ‘simple parts’ that we often discover issues with during our customers FAI is the 'connector types'.
+One of these 'simple parts' that we often discover issues with during our customers' FAI is the 'connector types.'
 The correct connector references a male or female connector, the piece plugging in or being plugged in.
-When the incorrect connector is used the harness is rendered useless as there is no way to connect it to its intended application.
+When the incorrect connector is used the harness is rendered useless as there's no way to connect it to its intended application.
 This issue is difficult to predict as human error is the only cause.

 5. Damaged Wire

-The last major issue that our wire harnessing team comes across is ‘damaged wire’.
-This issue, unlike the others, is unavoidable because 99% of the time it occurs during either shipping or during the creation of the product.
+The last major issue that our wire harnessing team comes across is 'damaged wire.'
+This issue, unlike the others, is unavoidable because 99% of the time it occurs during either shipping or the creation of the product.
 Thankfully this can be fixed quite easily by contacting the wire manufacturer and explaining the problem, which Sycor would take care of.
 The major downside to this issue is the delay it causes in the manufacturing process and delivery.

 That concludes the 5 most common wire harnessing mistakes!
 Our team takes pride in providing exponential products to our customers and are happy to receive feedback on all our harnessing products.
 For any further help developing a new wire harnessing product or sub-assembly that requires internal cabling or wire harnesses, put our resources and extensive cabling experience to work for you.